-These four aspects - risk tolerance, risk capacity, risk perception and risk required - all come into play when advisors sit down with clients to do financial planning and all are important.
-What is absolutely essential, however, is that advisors (1) recognize how these aspects are distinct and (2) ensure that there is no confusion between them when it comes to the client's decision-making.
+These four aspects - risk tolerance, risk capacity, risk perception and risk required - all come into play when advisors sit down with clients to do Financial Planning and all are important.
+What is absolutely essential, however, is that planners:

+- (1) Recognize how these aspects are distinct, and - (2) Ensure that there is no confusion between them when it comes to the client's decision-making.